-\paragraph{Attention Mechanism \& Feature Fusion.} Attention mechanisms have emerged as a powerful tool in computer vision.
-Attention mechanisms can be broadly categorized into channel attention, spatial attention, and cross attention, each addressing specific aspects of feature representation.
-Channel attention mechanisms, such as Squeeze-and-Excitation (SE) networks ~\citep{hu2018squeeze} and selective kernel attention ~\citep{chen2017sca} allow models to recalibrate channel-wise feature responses, emphasizing important features adaptively.
-Spatial attention mechanisms, on the other hand, focus on identifying salient spatial regions within feature maps ~\citep{woo2018cbam, dai2017deformable}.
-Techniques like CBAM ~\citep{woo2018cbam} and deformable convolution ~\citep{dai2017deformable} have significantly improved tasks requiring precise localization, such as object detection and segmentation.
-Self-attention mechanisms, popularized by Transformers ~\citep{zhao2020exploring}, capture global dependencies by computing attention weights across all spatial positions ~\citep{wang2023combining}.
-Variants like Swin Transformers ~\citep{liu2021swin}, Focal Transformers ~\citep{yang2021focal}, and HRFormer ~\citep{yuan2021hrformer} have extended this capability to process multi-scale information effectively.
-However, these approaches often neglect to adjust channel dimensions, restricting their capacity to fully leverage channel-wise feature interactions.
+Attention mechanisms have emerged as a powerful tool in computer vision and can be broadly categorized into channel attention \cite{hu2018squeeze}, spatial attention \cite{woo2018cbam}, and cross attention, each addressing specific aspects of feature representation.
 Cross-attention mechanisms have gained traction for their ability to model relationships between modalities or feature maps.
 Unlike self-attention, which operates within a single feature space, cross-attention enables exchange between distinct feature representations, enhancing the model's ability to capture contextual dependencies.
-For instance, ~\citep{schlemper2019attention} introduced an attention gate model for medical image analysis, which suppresses irrelevant regions while highlighting task-specific features.
-Similarly, ~\citep{guan2020thorax} proposed a three-branch attention-guided CNN for thorax disease identification, integrating global and local cues to improve performance.
-These studies underscore the potential of attention mechanisms in addressing challenges such as noise suppression and feature refinement.
+For instance, authors in \cite{schlemper2019attention} introduced an attention gate model for medical image analysis that suppresses irrelevant regions while highlighting task-specific features.
+Similarly, authors in \cite{guan2020thorax} proposed a CNN with three branches of attention for identifying thorax diseases, integrating global and local signals to enhance performance.
+These studies underscore the potential of attention mechanisms to address challenges such as noise suppression and feature refinement.
 Despite advancements in attention mechanisms, several limitations persist, particularly in cross-attention multi-network feature fusion.
-While channel and spatial attention mechanisms have been studied extensively, their integration with cross-attention remains insufficiently explored.
-Finally, the lack of uncertainty quantification in attention limits their reliability in critical applications like medical imaging.
+Although channel and spatial attention mechanisms have been studied extensively, their integration with cross-attention has not been explored sufficiently.
+Finally, the lack of UQ in attention limits their reliability in medical imaging like critical applications.